Basic four ingredient dough Cream Puffs recipe for soft, puffy shells ready to be filled with whipped cream or any of your favorite fillings!

 - Cool completely on a wire rack.
 Store at room temperature in an airtight container for 1-2 days or in the freezer for up to 3 months.

-- When ready to serve, cut the cream puffs in half (removed excess dough is desired) and fill the bottom half with whipped cream.
+- When ready to serve, cut the cream puffs in half, remove the excess dough, and fill the bottom half with whipped cream.

 - Replace the top half and sprinkle with powdered sugar.